 Things to see in Nancy #3.
 Place d’Alliance

 The Place d’Alliance is certainly the smallest, however the most intimate square of Nancy.
-It is located just a stone’s throw from the Place Stanislas.
-It was listed by the UNESCO as a work of art, of peace and refinement alongside the adjacent Place Stanislas and Place de la Carrière.
+It lies just a stone’s throw from the Place Stanislas.
+UNESCO listed it as a work of art, of peace and refinement alongside the adjacent Place Stanislas and Place de la Carrière.

 Find out more about Place d’Alliance.